nhsengland/datascience/docs/our_work/data-linkage-hub/index.md

 We're currently working on implementing a [probabilistic linkage model](https://www.bristol.ac.uk/media-library/sites/cmm/migrated/documents/problinkage.pdf) using [Splink](https://moj-analytical-services.github.io/splink/index.html), in order to improve linkage outcomes, and by extension, patient outcomes.

 ### [Community of Practice](./linkage-projects/cop.md)
-We are creating and leading a community of practice to help people do the best linkage they can, with support from the data linkage team, but also from fellow analysts who are actively working on data linkage.
-Any internal staff wanting to join the community of practice can go [here](https://teams.microsoft.com/l/channel/19%3A7AGd-QLqWT3CEPP2MGz_Zf7o4_aWQvIK2DoqjJm6L-01%40thread.tacv2/General?groupId=4fc6024c-60fe-4723-8aff-3d139f37b1ef&tenantId=37c354b2-85b0-47f5-b222-07b48d774ee3).
+We are fostering a community of practice in NHS England to help people do the best linkage they can, and encourage them to be connected with the cross-government Data Linkage Champions network.
+The community of practice is open to any data linkage stakeholders in NHS England - to join the community of practice go [here](https://teams.microsoft.com/l/channel/19%3A7AGd-QLqWT3CEPP2MGz_Zf7o4_aWQvIK2DoqjJm6L-01%40thread.tacv2/General?groupId=4fc6024c-60fe-4723-8aff-3d139f37b1ef&tenantId=37c354b2-85b0-47f5-b222-07b48d774ee3).

 ### [MPS Documentation](./linkage-projects/mps-handbook.md)
 We have been [documenting how the Person_ID is generated via the Master Person Service](https://digital.nhs.uk/services/personal-demographics-service/master-person-service/the-person_id-handbook), to make the current process of linking data in the NHS more transparent and easy to understand.